Ramesses II

 Biography

 Ramesses II, also known as Ramesses the Great, was one of ancient Egypt's most powerful and celebrated pharaohs.
-Born into the royal family as the son of Seti I, he assumed the throne in his early 20s and went on to rule for an extraordinary 66 years.
-During his reign, he led numerous military campaigns, most famously the Battle of Kadesh against the Hittites, which resulted in the world's first known peace treaty.
-Ramesses was a prolific builder who erected more monuments and temples than any other pharaoh, including the famous Abu Simbel temples and additions to Luxor and Karnak.
-He had over 100 children from his various wives, with his chief wife Nefertari being his most beloved.
-Ramesses II was known for his exceptional longevity, ruling until his death at approximately 90 years old.
-His mummified remains show he was tall for his time, had red hair, and suffered from dental problems and arthritis in his later years.
-His reign marked the last peak of Egypt's imperial power, and he became so legendary that nine subsequent pharaohs took his name.
+Born to Pharaoh Seti I and Queen Tuya, he ascended to the throne in his early 20s and ruled for an extraordinary 66 years.
+He was known for his military prowess, ambitious building projects, and diplomatic achievements.
+During his reign, he led several military campaigns into the Levant, most famously the Battle of Kadesh against the Hittites, which resulted in one of history's earliest known peace treaties.
+Ramesses II was a prolific builder who erected more monuments and structures than any other Egyptian pharaoh.
+He fathered over 100 children with his various wives, the most prominent being Nefertari.
+His mummified remains reveal that he was tall for his time (about 5'8"), had red hair, and lived into his early 90s, an exceptional age for the period.
+He died around the age of 90, likely from dental problems and arthritis that led to a terminal infection.

 Media & Resources